Incorporate an Isle of Man Company.

 - VAT returns – If it is VAT registered, the Company will need to prepare and file VAT returns with any VAT due monthly.
 In the Isle of Man these are submitted to customs & Excise rather than HMRC.

-- Prepare financial statements – Katz & Co.
-Accounting Company Ltd can assist you with this.
+- Prepare financial statements – you will need a firm of Isle of Man Accountants such as Katz Accounts to assist you with this.

 - Prepare and submit a tax return.